douro river and hillside with vineyards

 Not only does it allow you to taste all the Port wine you want without worrying about getting behind the wheel, but it’s also jam-packed with activities and information about this wine region.
 Not to mention, it’s one of the most Instagrammable places in Portugal.

-douro river with hillside vineyards on tour in douro valley portugal
+douro river with white winery reflecting on water on guided tour in douro valley

 I researched the best Douro Valley wine tours and found out there was a lot to choose from.